Alcohol Addiction Hotline

 What Information Will I Need to Provide to the Alcohol Hotline?

-To best assess your situation, you will need to answer some personal questions about yourself.
+To best assess your situation, be prepared to answer some personal questions about yourself or a loved one.
 First, our addiction counselors will want to make sure you are in a safe, protected environment.
 They may ask if you are experiencing any alcohol poisoning symptoms or if you feel threatened in your current space.

 After getting this important information out of the way, our counselors will take the time to get to know you and your alcohol addiction.
 They might ask any of the following questions: